Out of the classroom, into the world.

 Learning can not be contained to a classroom.
 Set on 300+ acres JGESA's campus is a living classroom for environmental education.
 Being surrounded by nature has amazing effects on the body and mind.
 When your school is in the woods daily hikes become a part of life.
 Canoeing on the lake builds teamwork and monitoring nesting bird populations ties learning to living things.

 We also encourage students to develop real world skills through experience - Out of the Classroom, Into the World.

 JGESA hosts experts in a wide variety of fields to work with students here on campus.
 Frequent field trips to any number of local locations - most free or low cost- expose students to all sorts of hands-on learning.
 Older students also have opportunities at more robust trips such as Sea Horse Key Marine Biology Lab in Florida, a Jr/Sr wilderness trip to Lake of the Woods and more.

 During 4x yearly Experience Days students must complete an off-campus activity such as a job shadow, trip to a museum, or visit to a park, and then share what they have learned.
 But, this type of learning is not limited to Experience Days.
 Students are also encouraged to seek outside learning opportunities on their own.
 Turn a family vacation into a history of your destination, volunteer at an organization that matters to you and create a fundraising campaign for them, interview a family member that has a unique life experience and turn it into a short film.

 A School Like No Other

-In keeping with our mission of "Out of the classroom, into the World" students participate twice annually in Experience Day.
+In keeping with our mission of "Out of the classroom, into the World" students participate four times annually in Experience Day.
 This is an amazing opportunity for students to experience off-campus learning opportunities.
-Watch for more details on Winter Experience Day December 12th and Spring on April 10th.

 Free Learning Activities